georgiesamaha/fq2vcf/README.md

-# fq2vcf   WORK IN PROGRESS...
+# fq2vcf  @ USyd Artemis

 This repo contains bash scripts for fastq to vcf pipeline, written for USyd Artemis HPC.
 This pipeline follows GATK/BROAD best practice recommendations for alignment and germline variant calling.
 Workflow requires users to download and prepare reference assembly and then run a series of scripts to align raw reads to the reference assembly, perform base quality score recalibration and perform variant calling with GATK.
-These scripts have not been optimised for speed and are run as a vanilla implementation.
+These scripts have not been optimised and are run as a vanilla implementation.

 Instructions on how to install this repo, prepare, and run scripts follow below.